Elements

 -

-folder(default): When analyzing a file path, the element type is assigned to the first parent folder matching the pattern.
+folder(default): When analyzing a file path, the element is assigned to the first parent folder matching the pattern.
 Any file within that folder is considered part of the element.
 In practice, it's like adding**/*to your pattern.A pattern like

-models/*would match:src/models/user.js(assigns typemodelstouser.jsfile)src/modules/foo/bar.js(assigns typemodelstobar.jsfile)
+models/*would match:src/models/user.js(assigns elementmodeltouser.jsfile)src/modules/foo/bar.js(assigns elementmodeltobar.jsfile)

 -